Holistic Resource Management (HRM) Grazing Schemes Are Degenerative

 There’s nothing within the overall results of this study to suggest suggest that a doubling, or near doubling, of original stocking rates is advisable under HRM.”

-HRM Dodson Pilot Project – In 1990 the Apache-Sitgreaves National Forest published a summary of the HRM mulit-year pilot project that was conducted with Allan Savory’s guidance on the forest’s Dodson grazing allotment.
+HRM Dodson Pilot Project – In 1990 the Apache-Sitgreaves National Forest published a summary of the HRM multi-year pilot project that was conducted with Allan Savory’s guidance on the forest’s Dodson grazing allotment.
 The report concluded it had failed because the project team had “not practiced” HRM properly.
 (This excuse is often used when HRM projects fail.)

 Greenback Holistic Resource Management Unit – Arizona’s Tonto National Forest published a study in 1991, wherein it showed that the implementation of HRM along Greenback Creek, on the Boneyback grazing allotment, failed to improve the condition of the stream’s riparian habitat.
 The Boneyback permittee eventually decided to abandon HRM and implemented a conventional deferred rotation plan.